 As for the WordPress pricing, it all boils down to the features that you need.
 You might opt for managed WordPress hosting, or you might want to take a look at some other providers that offer added features.
 The question is whether you actually need those and if they are really worth the extra cost.

 For most cases, WordPress web hosting will be all that you will ever need in terms of hosting.
 So let’s compare it to other popular hosts, let’s take a look at WordPress plans and, above all, let’s see what is WordPress hosting and is it worth it.

 WordPress.com vs. WordPress.org

-WordPress is one of the most popular website building platforms out there, and it comes in two types: WordPress.com and WordPress.org.
+WordPress is one of the most popular website-building platforms out there, and it comes in two types: WordPress.com and WordPress.org.

 WordPress.com site is hosted by WordPress, and you are automatically assigned a subdomain website (e.g., yourname.wordpress.com).
 The biggest perk that comes to mind that the fact that your hosting, in this case, is entirely free of charge.
 The downside, however, is that you will not have access to all the features.
-On top of that, WordPress.com supports ads which will occasionally display on your site.
+On top of that, WordPress.com supports ads that will occasionally display on your site.

 If you decide to go with WordPress.org, you will have to find your own hosting provider and install the program yourself.
 That means that you will also have to register your own domain name.
 On the positive side, you will have full control over modifying your site including the CSS, themes, HTML codes, etc.)